thatwonguy/database_and_api_implementation/README.md

           > {"name":"John","age":30}
 ---

-The above examples of sqlite and fastapi should shown above with the files should provide good foundational knowledge.
+The above examples of sqlite and fastapi shown above with the files should provide good foundational knowledge.
 The next step would be to change the `app.py` script to point to a sqlitedb instead of in-memory data.

 With this modification you can save the data in a database and allow the end user access to the data via an API instead of direct access to the database.

-3. `api_example_sqlite` is a folder that uses sqlite and fastapi, bringing examples 1 and 2 together.
+3. `api_example_sqlite` is a folder that uses sqlite and fastapi, bringing examples 1 and 2 together as a rough example.
+Modify as you see fit for your use-case.